klaytn/kips/KIPs/kip-82.md

 # Staking information merged under the same CN.
 # Sometimes a node would register multiple NodeAddrs
-# in which each entry has different StakingAddr and the same RewardAddr.
+# in which each entry has a different StakingAddr and the same RewardAddr.
 # We treat those entries with common RewardAddr as one node.
 # Corresponds to Klaytn's reward.ConsolidatedNode struct.
 class ConsolidatedNode: